CrowsCode/Challenges/Kurdlist_PHP/readme.md

 Third stage web development mobile responsive website made using PHP/mySQl.
-The idea behind this webiste is to help everyone find and add destination/picnic spots to a public map which each addition will need admin's approval.
+The idea behind this webiste is to help everyone find and add destination/picnic spots to a public map, each addition will need admin's approval to be public.

 <img src="screenShots/1.jpg" width="75%">